OctopusDeploy/blog/blog/2020-02/database-deployment-automation-using-redgate-sql-change-automation/index.md

 See [our documentation](https://octopus.com/docs/infrastructure/workers) for more information.
 :::

 For security purposes, I recommend running the Tentacle/Worker as a specific user account.
 This way you can make use of integrated security.
-Here is [some documentation](https://octopus.com/docs/infrastructure/windows-targets/running-tentacle-under-a-specific-user-account) on how to configure that.
-Keep in mind that only works if you are using Active Directory.
-If you are not using that, you can still use this process; you just need to use SQL Users instead.
+You can configure [Active Directory](https://octopus.com/docs/infrastructure/windows-targets/running-tentacle-under-a-specific-user-account) or use SQL Users instead.

 For the jump box, you need to install the following items:
 - SQL Change Automation PowerShell 3.0.